ryscheng/www.raymondcheng.net/docusaurus/posts/2026-08-26-pub-agentic-maintainers/index.md

 Other ecosystems have solved this before in a different context.
 Most Linux distributions, like Debian or Red Hat, run a downstream maintenance layer: people who carry patches, backport the minimal security fix into the exact version they shipped, and publish on their own schedule.
 Debian's [security FAQ](https://www.debian.org/security/faq) has a dedicated entry for users who look at their version number and think they are still vulnerable, because the fix went in without the version bump.

 In contrast, npm, PyPI, and crates.io never got that layer.
-Code goes from the author's laptop to your production build with nobody in between.
-No downstream maintainer, security team, or backport policy protects users, leading to countless security incidents with massive reach.
-Traditionally, a distro layer required paid humans reading diffs, which would be difficult to scale to package registries of millions of packages. **Agents change the calculus.**
+Code goes from the author's laptop straight to your production build.
+Without a downstream maintainer, security team, or backport policy protecting users, countless security incidents with massive reach have happened just in the last year.
+In the past, a distro layer would have required hiring a large staff to review and manage diffs.
+This would have been difficult to scale to package registries of millions of packages.

+**Agents now make that scale possible.**

-## How POSSUM works
+## How PUB works

-POSSUM automatically maintains a fork of the most important packages, leveraging AI agents to perform maintenance.
+PUB automatically maintains a fork of the most important packages, leveraging AI agents to perform maintenance.
 We aim to achieve the following goals:

 - **Scale**:
   Our target is to be able to automatically maintain the top 100K to 1M packages with minimal human intervention, empowering a small team of [agent-powered maintainers](/posts/open-source-in-the-ai-age).